nickjj/ansible-ferm/README.md

 # Should ferm do ip-based tagging/locking when it detects someone is trying to port scan you?
 ferm_limit_portscans: false

 # The default actions to take for certain policies.
-You likely want to keep these at the default values.
-This ensures all ports are blocked until you white list them.
+You likely want to keep them at the default values.
+# This ensures all ports are blocked until you white list them.
 ferm_default_policy_input: DROP
 ferm_default_policy_output: ACCEPT
 ferm_default_policy_forward: DROP